English / Français

 Wabush Mines was intially a joint venture of US Steel Canada, Dofasco (later a subsidiary of Arcelor Mitta1) and Cleveland-Cliffs; from 2010 Cliffs Natural Resources (successor to Cleveland-Cliffs) became owners of the whole enterprise.

-In 2014, Wabush Mines and Bloom Lake Mine ceased operations, along with their railways.
+In 2014, Wabush Mines, Bloom Lake Mine and Labrador Iron Mines all ceased operations, along with their associated railways.

 TRT operates freight and passenger trains between Sept Îles and Schefferville, using the QNSL line between Sept Îles and Emeril Junction.
 The freight consists of fuel and general supplies for the remote communities.
 The trains also carry road vehicles; the communities are connected by road to Schefferville, but there is no highway connecting the area with the rest of the country.

 In 2012, Tata Steel Minerals Canada started work on a new DSO extraction project to the northwest of Schefferville, with an ore processing facility near Timmins.
-A new 13 mile (21 km) railway opened in 2014 to connect the processing facility with Tshiuetin Rail Transportion (TRT) at Schefferville, from where ore is transported to Sept Îles.
+A new 21 km railway opened in 2014 to connect the processing facility with Tshiuetin Rail Transportation (TRT) at Schefferville, from where ore is transported to Sept Îles.
 The line is operated by the Knob Lake and Timmins Railway.